megasmack/sup-reg.js/README.md

 <script src="sup-reg.js"></script>
 ```

-The script will add a `<sup>` tag with the class of `sup-reg`.
-If you want to do specific styling to `<sup>` tags created by sup-reg.js, it will also add an additional class of `sup-reg-kern` to any `<sup>` that is preceded by a period.
+If you want to add specific styling to `<sup>` tags created by sup-reg.js, the script will add a class of `sup-reg` to each tag.
+It will also add an additional class of `sup-reg-kern` to any `<sup>` tag that is preceded by a period.
 This is useful for registration marks that are used on abbreviations.
 This way you can style additional kerning on these specific tags.

 ## Install via bower
 ```